flyingmachine/nanoc-blog/content/essays/a-philosophy-of-programming.markdown

 2. Problem Solving
 3. Social interaction

-This article only address learning.
+This article only addresses learning.
+Future articles will address the other two topics.

 ## Learning